Economy of the state of São Paulo

-São Paulo is responsible for 28.6% of the Industrialized products manufactured in Brazil.
+São Paulo is responsible for 28.6% of the industrial products manufactured in Brazil.
 The participation in the national industrial GDP has reduced since 2010, when it was responsible for 32.1% of the total.
 In relation to the state's GDP, industry accounts for 22.9%.
 In 2016, it was the state with more billionaires, 71 of the 165 in Brazil.

 With COVID-19, the country's economy slowed down, while the state showed an increase above the national average, which fell 4.1%.

-Origins

-Arrival of the Portuguese in Brazil and the process of colonization

-Since about 12000 BCE, the territory of the current State of São Paulo was already inhabited by indigenous peoples.
-Its coastline was invaded by peoples from the linguistic trunk Tupi coming from Amazon c.
-1000 CE.
-Thus, in the 16th century, when the process of colonization of the state of São Paulo with the arrival of Portuguese and Spanish navigators to the Brazilian territory, the majority indigenous people in the region were the tupinambás, tupiniquins, tamoios, carijós and others, on the coast; and peoples from the linguistic trunk macro-jê inland.
+History